Best Selling Pure Hyaluronic Acid Serums for Any Budget

 The higher the weight, the bigger it's mass - which keeps it on the skins surface.

-Referring to the diagram above, you can see the many different weights, aka sizes of hyaluronic acid.
-Although most topical hyaluronic acid serums on the market are made with very high weight (HMW) or >1.800.000 (1.8M) daltons.
-This HMW hyaluronic acid in a serum forms a moisturizing film on the skin's surface, creating a moisture barrier that locks in active ingredients from potent serums as well as moisture.
+Referring to the diagram above, you see the many different weights, aka sizes of hyaluronic acid.
+Although most topical hyaluronic acid serums on the market are made with super high weight (SHMW) or >1.800.000 (1.8M) daltons.
+This SHMW hyaluronic acid in a serum forms a moisturizing film on the skin's surface, creating a moisture barrier that locks in active ingredients from serums as well as moisture.
 Hyaluronic acid is the ultimate moisture magnet as it attracts up to 1000 times its weight in water, making it the prefect hydrating ingredient.
 These effects can last up to 12 hours or until it is washed off during cleansing.

 Hence why experts agree that multiple weights in the same hyaluronic acid serum is the most effective and provides the longest lasting results of up to 48 hours.